shaik1002/biggitlabbomb/doc/api/runners.md

 Prerequisites:

-- You must have at least the Developer role for the target namespace or project.
+- You must at least the Developer role in the target namespace or project.
 - An access token with the `manage_runner` scope and the appropriate role.

 ```plaintext